Compulsory sterilisation in Sweden

 Sources.
 Chart showing the number of sterilisations reported to the central authority, the National Swedish Board of Health or the National Board of Health and Welfare, between 1935 and 1979 and the various indications for operations performed between 1941 and 1975.
-In order to keep a lid on sterilisations, eugenicists arranged to collect detailed information.
-As a consequence, Swedish data is complete when it comes to legal operations since 1941.
 An unknown number of men were sterilised abroad or illegally in Sweden.
 This may have been the cause of the lower number of operations during the early 1970s.
 When, from January 1976, permission was no longer needed, the number of sterilisations grew considerably.

-Compulsory sterilisation in Sweden were sterilisations which were carried out in Sweden, without a valid consent of the subject, during the years 1906–2013 on eugenic, medical and social grounds.
-Between 1972 and 2013, sterilisation was also a condition for gender reassignment surgery.
+Sweden carried out compulsory sterilizations between 1906 and 2013 on eugenic, medical, and social grounds.
+From 1972 to 2013, sterilization was also a condition for gender reassignment surgery.

 Legal grounds

 In 1922 the State Institute of Racial Biology was founded in Uppsala.
 In the 1930s, a law was passed that allowed mass sterilisation.
 The stated rationale behind the legislation was to prevent sterilisation from becoming a contraceptive method in the hands of the individual.

 Another law, passed in 1941, was more far reaching and stated three broad grounds on which sterilisation could be carried out: